a-e/rsel/docs/scoping.md

 `id` instead of several.

-One important thing to note is that due to the way FitNesse Slim script tables are evaluated, the scoping options hash must be added after a cell that contains part of the method name.
+One important thing to note is that due to the way FitNesse Slim script tables are evaluated, the scoping hash must be added after a cell that contains part of the method name.
 Cells in these tables must contain alternating (function, argument) chunks; the way the above example breaks down is:

     | Type |              | into |              | field |                |
     |      | 111-222-3333 |      | Phone number |       | !{within:work} |